Echo CS 590 vs Husqvarna 460: Which One’s Best?

 |The Runner-up||Husqvarna 460||

 Although the two models have roughly the same engine size and idling speed, the Echo has a higher maximum speed and a longer maximum bar length.
 This should, in theory, make it better for tearing through thicker pieces of wood.
-In reality, both saws perform to the best of their abilities with a 20-inch bar installed.
-In terms of comfort and ergonomics, they both weigh the same, which means that they should be equally comfortable.
+However, both saws perform to the best of their abilities with a 20-inch bar installed.
+In terms of comfort and ergonomics, they weigh the same, which means that they should be equally comfortable.

 At a Glance